SSWConsulting/SSW.Rules.Content/rules/scrum-master-support-po/rule.md

 created: 2024-10-08T17:22:00.000Z
 guid: 778936df-ed76-4903-9f7d-5e3df9da2327
 ---
 When working with a client-side Product Owner (PO), it’s crucial for the Scrum Master to come from the consultancy.
-Typically, the consultant Scrum Master has more experience in agile and Scrum methodologies than the client PO.
+Typically, the consultant Scrum Master has more experience in Agile and Scrum methodologies than the client PO.
 This experience can significantly impact the success of the project by providing essential guidance and support to the PO in their key responsibilities.

 Without proper support, the PO might struggle with critical tasks like backlog management, prioritisation, and stakeholder communication, which can lead to misaligned expectations, missed deadlines, and reduced product quality.